tkn777/retentions/README.md

 Download the latest `.tar.gz` package from the [Releases](https://github.com/tkn777/retentions/releases) page and install it manually

-It includes
+The archive includes:
-- the common python script: `retentions.py`
+- the common Python script: `retentions.py`
 - a common linux variant with shebang: `linux/retentions`
-- a macos variant with sheban: `macos/retentions`
+- a macOS variant with shebang: `macos/retentions`
 - and all the docs: `docs`

 ### 🔍 To verify installation: